caynine9/caynine9/README.md

 ###

 <p align="left">My name is Tantowi, a final year student at Universitas Muhammadiyah Banjarmasin.
-I'm really passionate about Java/Kotlin, mobile development (native Android/iOS), fullstack web development, and machine learning.</p>
+I'm really passionate about Java/Kotlin.
+I aspire to become a proficient mobile developer whether it's native Android or iOS.
+Other passion projects I frequently indulge in is fullstack web development, and machine learning.</p>

 ###